Premises Liability Attorneys

 1. Slip and Fall

 The phrase “slip and fall” implies a certain degree of clumsiness.
 In many cases, property owners claim that the injured party is to blame for not paying closer attention to their surroundings.
 In reality, many slip and fall accidents are the direct result of third parties failing to properly maintain their property.
-When a property owner is aware of an unsafe condition, any person who suffers injuries as a result may be entitled to compensation for lost wages, medical bills, and other associated costs.

 2. Landlord Negligence